Puff pastry shells filled with chicken and mushrooms in a creamy white wine sauce remind me of Irish Christmas parties.

-Liquid for Poaching Chicken:
+Liquid for Poaching Chicken

-- 2 and 1/2 cups chicken stock
+- chicken stock

-- 1/2 cup white wine
+- white wine

-- pinch of salt and pepper
+- salt and pepper

 Just before the party, the tops can be removed with a knife, the center filled with pre-made savory filling, then topped with the pastry lid as decoration.
 The vol-au-vents can be reheated in a 400 degree F oven for 15 minutes.

 Being a make-ahead recipe makes this a keeper for Christmas celebrations.
 The creamy wine sauce with chunks of chicken and mushrooms is the perfect savory filling for a festive appetizer.

 I fit three chicken breasts in my 2 quart saucepan.
 A peeled and halved onion can be added to the pot to further infuse flavor into the chicken.

 The liquid should cover the top of the chicken by at least 1 inch.
-Add a pinch of salt and pepper to the liquid.

 Tender, moist, poached chicken is dependent on cooking temperature.
 Bring the liquid to a boil, then immediately turn the heat down low, so the surface barely bubbles.

 If you are using very thick chicken breasts simmer for an extra 5 to 10 minutes before turning the heat off.

-And voila!
-Lovely, tender, low-fat chicken, perfect for casseroles, sandwiches, or creamy savory fillings.
-Remove the chicken from the water and allow them sit on a plate, while preparing the mushrooms and sauce.
 If you chop the chicken too quickly the meat will tear and shred.
+It's best to allow time for the juices to settle.
 I like to chop the chicken into bite size chunks.

 I cut small white mushrooms into eighths.
 If you prefer a chunkier mushroom bite, cut into quarters.
 Season with salt and pepper.